rust-lang/rfcs/text/0000-impl-trait-type-aliases.md

 ```

 ## How does `impl Trait` work?
 Whenever you write `impl Trait`, in any of the three places, you're saying that you have *some type* that implements `Trait`, but you don't want to expose any more information than that.
-The concrete type that implements `Trait` will be hidden, but you'll still be able to treat the type as if it implements `Type`: calling trait methods and so on.
+The concrete type that implements `Trait` will be hidden, but you'll still be able to treat the type as if it implements `Trait`: calling trait methods and so on.

 The compiler will infer the concrete type, but other code won't be able to make use of that fact.
 This is straightforward to describe, but it manifests a little differently depending on the place it's used, so let's take a look at some examples.